eth-cscs/firecrest-training/firecrest_demo/part3.md

 ### Benefits

-1. The pyfirecrest client is IO-bound, it is mostly waiting for the results of the requests, which makes it an ideal candiate for asynchronous programming.
+1. The pyfirecrest client is IO-bound, it is mostly waiting for the results of the requests, which makes it an ideal candidate for asynchronous programming.
-1. You can set up the rate limit for requests per microservice and pyfirecrest will handle it on the background.
-1. When pyfirecrest is getting many requests for a similar kind of request (for example polling for jobs or tasks), it will try to merge these requests.
-  This happens for `pyfirecrest>=2.0.0`.
+1. In future releases, we would like to allow the user to set their own rate limit of requests and optimise the number of requests the clients sends (for example merging polling requests for jobs from different asyncio tasks).
+These features are already available for the v1 client.

 ### Drawbacks